AndreyBozhko/TaxiOptimizer/README.md

 ## Running TaxiOptimizer

 ### Schedule the Batch Job
-Running `airflow/schedule.sh` on the master of *spark-batch-cluster* will start the batch job immediately, and will execute them every 24 hours.
+Running `airflow/schedule.sh` on the master of *spark-batch-cluster* will add the batch job to the scheduler.
+The batch job is set to execute every 24 hours, and it can be started and monitored from the Airflow GUI at the address `$SPARK_BATCH_CLUSTER_0:8081`.

 ### Start the Streaming Job
 Execute `./spark-run.sh --stream` on the master of *spark-stream-cluster* (preferably after the batch job has run for the first time).